samuelmtimbo/unit/README.md

 The unit Programming Environment was designed to be learnable by Experimentation and Exploration.
 Visual and written documentation about each unit can be accessed using [Info Mode](https://github.com/samuelmtimbo/unit/tree/main/src/docs/start#info-mode).

 This codebase is a TypeScript implementation of the unit Programming Language Spec with an accompanying Web based Programming Environment.
-I tried to make it as clean and organized as I could while still maintaining a space for experimentation.
-Some folders contain a `README.md` file with information about that piece of the architecture.

 ## Contributing

-First of all, please feel free to clone or fork Unit's source code.
+Please feel free to clone or fork Unit's source code, and to send pull requests.

 This is the best place to learn about Unit's design and implementation, and the official channel for Open Source collaboration.

-This repository is open for pull requests from contributors.
+The project is open for pull requests.

-If you want to collaborate with Unit's development.
-Please hit me up at [@io_sammt](https://twitter.com/io_sammt).

 If you have a feature idea or hit a malfunction, this is a basic workflow to follow: